 While there are different perspectives offered by the various sub-sectors of the Australian community broadcasting industry, a number of key themes have emerged which draw them all together.
 A common thread running throughout our analysis of community broadcasting audiences is a need and desire for local news and information.
 Audiences feel they cannot receive localised or community-specific information from any other media sources, although they often access public broadcasters like the ABC and SBS for state or national news, and occasionally, commercial media.
 Another common theme to emerge, regardless of the sub-sector, is a desire to access and hear diverse music formats.
 Audiences regularly express either boredom or general dissatisfaction with the narrow range of popular and, usually, international (US and UK) music broadcast particularly on commercial radio.
-Thirdly, community 'gossip', using local people as presenters, and projecting an approachable and accessible front to the community and their listeners.
+Thirdly, community broadcasters are providing an important 'community connection' role by publicising local events, engaging in community 'gossip', using local people as presenters, and projecting an approachable and accessible front to the community and their listeners.
 While this theme is less likely to be mentioned by community television audiences, it is prominent in comments from metropolitan/regional generalist, ethnic and Indigenous audiences and thus permeates much of the data.
 A fourth theme is the sector's ability to present social and cultural diversity in its programming.
 For many of the participants in this study, this is an important social responsibility function performed by their local community radio stations, in particular, with which they identify and support.